Westmount places

 Andrew Rutherford, William Rutherford and Sons (1900).

-His business activities were centered in the Rutherford Lumber Company, formerly known as the William Rutherford and Sons, Company, Limited.
+His business activities were centred in the Rutherford Lumber Company, formerly known as the William Rutherford and Sons Company, Limited.
 This firm was founded by Mr. Rutherford’s father.
-At the time of his death he was a director of this firm having served for many years as treasurer.”
+At the time of his death, he was a director of this firm, having served for many years as treasurer.”

 Arthur Lyman, Lyman Sons & Co.
 (1900).